ShrutikaKalange/Weather-App/README.md

-# This is my local repo
+# This is Weather App
+ I have created this project for strenthning my development skills<br>
+ and working on API